kovidgoyal/calibre/manual/creating_plugins.rst

         a forward slash as the path separator, even on Windows.
 When you pass in a single name, the function will return the raw bytes of that file or None if the name was not found in the ZIP file.
-If you pass in more than one name then it returns a dict mapping the names to bytes.
-If a name is not found, it will not be present in the returned dict.
+If you pass in more than one name then it returns a dictionary mapping the names to bytes.
+If a name is not found, it will not be present in the returned dictionary.

     **get_icons(name_or_list_of_names, plugin_name='')**
         A wrapper for get_resources() that creates QIcon objects